NCEAS/eml/docs/eml-semantic-annotations-primer.md

 A graph consists of resources linked to other resources.
 Thus the simplest graph structure is when you specify how one resource (node) is linked to another resource (node).

 The parts of a triple (subject, predicate, and object) become nodes and links in a graph.
 Below are examples of how annotations can be converted to RDF triples in RDF/XML, so that the RDF information is now computer-readable.
 Be aware that there are several formats for serializing RDF, including RDF/XML, Turtle, N-Triples, and N3, that vary in the level of how human-readable they are.

+This process of converting a semantic annotation in EML into RDF, is done by parsing applications under development at EDI, NCEAS, rOpenSci, and other data repositories.
+Careful examination of the examples below also show references to "owl:Class", "owl:ObjectProperty", and other statements that may not be familiar.
+These are fundamental *entities* or building blocks in W3C-recommended Semantic Web languages, and are determined by the relationships that the triple component identifiers (HTTP URI's) have within their native knowledge graph/ontology.

 ### Graph from Example 3 (attribute annotation):